 We expect employees to work their notice period.
 If an employee has an outstanding debt to the SSSC for example, an overpayment of salary, we expect them to repay the outstanding amount in full.
-Normally employees should use any balance of annual leave before leaving.
-Where employees are unable to use accrued untaken annual leave prior to their termination, they are entitled to a payment in lieu in respect of this annual leave.
+Details relating to annual leave are in our Annual Leave Policy.

-5.4 Voluntary redundancy or early retirement - employer initiated
+4.4 Voluntary redundancy or early retirement - employer initiated

 The organisation may consider offering voluntary redundancy or early retirement to specific groups of employees to deliver business efficiency changes.

 For example: